Consensys/doc.teku/docs/Concepts/Slashing-Protection.md

     Set `<data-path>` using the [`--data-path`](../Reference/CLI/CLI-Syntax.md#data-path) command
     line option.

-Teku provides command line options to [import] or [export] the slash protection file.
+Teku provides command line options to [import] or [export] the slashing protection file.

+!!! tip
+    Teku also supports [doppelganger detection](../HowTo/Doppelganger-Detection.md) to help prevent slashing.
+    This is an early access feature.

-## Validator slash protection file
+## Validator slashing protection file

-The slash protection file records multiple values that protects the validator from incorrectly signing blocks or attestations.
+The slashing protection file records multiple values that protects the validator from incorrectly signing blocks or attestations.

 !!! example